hodg300/CustomerSupportCommunicationService/README.md

 * IDE that support Spring apps
 * Gradle

-* USER MANAGMENT SERVICE **(Requeird for creating tickets and comments)** - The project we implemented during the course.
+* USER MANAGEMENT SERVICE **(Required for creating tickets and comments)** - The project we implemented during the course.
 We will check if users exists in the service and having the correct roles (customer/supportAgent)

 * CUSTOMER SHOPPING CART SERVICE - Daniel Sasson's Team Project.
 It will be possible to open a ticket for a bug in a shopping cart or any other complaint according to its shoppingCartId.